-- with comprehensive training in evidence-based practices in assessment, consultation, and intervention with diverse populations;
+- with comprehensive training in assessment, consultation, and intervention utilizing evidence-based and innovative techniques matched with diverse populations;

-- with the training to evaluate scientific findings and to guide professional practice; and
+- with the training to evaluate and to utilize relevant scientific findings to inform professional practice; and

-- to develop a professional identity that includes ethical practice as well as leadership, advocacy, and service in meeting the needs of diverse populations.
+- to develop a professional identity as a school psychologist through leadership, advocacy, ethical practice, and service in meeting the needs of diverse populations.